Chevrotain/chevrotain/packages/website/docs/tutorial/step4_fault_tolerance.md

 Repetition re-sync recovery happens when:

-- The parser is in a repetition(MANY/AT_LEAST_ONE/MANY_SEP/AT_LEAST_ONE_SEP).
+- The parser is in a repetition (MANY/AT_LEAST_ONE/MANY_SEP/AT_LEAST_ONE_SEP).
 - The parser has consumed the last iteration and is about to "exit" the repetition.
 - The next token X is invalid right after the repetition ended.

-In such a situation the parser will attempt to skip tokens until it detects the beginning of a another iteration of the repetition **or** the token it originally expected after the last iteration.
+In such a situation the parser will attempt to skip tokens until it detects the beginning of another iteration of the repetition **or** the token it originally expected after the last iteration.

 There are a couple of edge cases in which **other** recovery methods will be preferred: